 Many years ago when I was in the Navy, my submarine (USS Birmingham, SSN 695) pulled in to port in Yokosuka Japan.
 Myself and a few buddies decided to take advantage of some time off and got on the train to Tokyo armed with our map of the subway system, limited knowledge of where we were going (except that we hoped to find cheap electronics , booze, and girls) and exactly 0 words of Japanese.
 We hit the Tokyo train station and try to figure out the subway, which should be easy with our map right?
 One little problem, our map is in English and the subway maps on the walls are in, you guessed it, Japanese.
 How rude of them right, having only their language on the maps in their country?
-We were trying to get to the Roppongi area of Tokyo, and people can from our perplexed expressions trying to reconcile the stupid map in our hands with the one on the wall that we are lost.
+We were trying to get to the Roppongi area of Tokyo, and people can tell, from our perplexed expressions trying to reconcile the stupid map in our hands with the one on the wall, that we are lost.
 Many of them try to help us (and I’m sure thinking “what’s with these stupid American’s and their map only in English?”), but we are butchering the name Roppongi so badly that no one can understand us.
 Until this one nice lady figures us out and says “me Roppongi, me Roppongi.”
 And takes off.
 We follow.
 Oh, just for reference, I’m 6’2″ about 190 at the time, and I’m by far the runt of the group.
 Now get a mental image of this: The lady we are following is <5′ tall and gliding through and blending in to the absolutely packed subway system while myself and buddies try to follow as gently as we can.
 Which is to say we did not glide or blend in.
 We basically bashed our way through trying to keep up with our only lifeline to the wonders of Tokyo.
 Today, there would be video of that.
 We did succeed in keeping up and didn’t hear any emergency sirens coming from behind us, so I can only assume there were no serious injuries.
 I still wonder.
 And the very nice lady got us to Roppongi.
 We could have used her 12 hours later outside a Tokyo train station wondering how to get back to Yokosuka at 3 am.
 Turned out, you couldn’t and we had a nice sleep on the ground outside said train station.
 Remember where we were looking for booze, well we found a lot of it.
 Actually, that day could make a funny story all in itself (my buddy’s phrase “English is the international language of business” comes to mind).

 Camping season in Canada officially begins on the May long weekend.
 Not to be confused with Memorial Day, the May long weekend is like in the middle of May.
 Camping always sounds like this great idea, but generally we limp home early after a night of snow or driving rain claiming “never again!!” only to do it again, each and every year.
 This year however was perfect.
 Blue skies, temps in the upper teens and 20s (60-70some for those south of the border).
 My wife and I camped in Kananaskis, which is in the heart of the Rockies.
 Hiking, biking, fires, lazing about, and beer were the agenda.
 I did talk her into letting me sneak out for a quick fish at Kananaskis lakes.

 I got there to find the lakes with some open water, but still a lot of ice.
 Since I had about 1 hour to fish, I went to a nice spot on the upper lake that I could get to quickly.
 I found a little open bay next to the parking lot and set up shop.
 Only to find the fish in no mood to cooperate.
 But really, who cared?
 Nice day, fabulous views, and no snow!
 After I’d been there about 45 minutes, I notice some Japanese tourists.
 Well, wasn’t hard to notice them as they were shouting “Kuma, Kuma!!” at me from across the little bay and pointing at the water, or at least I thought.
 I’d seen a couple of fish rise, and figured they had too and was thinking “man, these people are pretty excited about the fish.”
-Whatever they wanted me to do, I wasn’t doing and they started shouting “Kuma, Kuma” at me again.
+Whatever they wanted me to do, I wasn’t doing and they started pointing and shouting “Kuma, Kuma” at me again.
 Maybe they were Japanese fly fisherman and wanted to see me hook up with whatever they were seeing?
 Then this Norwegian dude shouts to me in Norwegian.
 Once again, not very helpful I think.
 Then he says, in perfectly enunciated English ”

 There.
 Is.
 A. Bear.
 Coming.
 Right.
 At.
 You.”
 Ok, so that I understood.